jmglov/blambda/README.md

-# Blambda!
+# Blambda

-Blambda! is a custom runtime for AWS Lambda that lets you write functions using Babashka.
+Blambda is a custom runtime for AWS Lambda that lets you write functions using Babashka.
 It is based on the fantastic work that [Tatu Tarvainen](https://github.com/tatut) did on taking care of the heavy lifting of interacting with the Lambda runtime API to process function invocations in